JakkuSakura/wprs/docs/Design.md

 - **External**: the integration is managed outside of `wprs` (systemd, user scripts, another supervisor).

 This is used today for Xwayland proxying and RDP bridging.

+## Protocol hosting/consumption patterns (explained)

+This section enumerates the common ways a protocol adapter may be used.

+### 1) Embedded service in the server (publish)

+**What it means**

+- The protocol adapter runs *in-process* inside `wprsd`.
+- `wprsd` opens the protocol listener and serves clients directly.

+**When to use**

+- Lowest operational complexity (one daemon to deploy).
+- Tight integration needs (low-latency control, shared memory, direct access to compositor state).

+**Trade-offs**

+- Increases the blast radius: protocol bugs can crash the compositor.
+- More dependencies in the server process.

+### 2) Embedded service in the server (consume)

+**What it means**

+- The server process itself acts as a client of some protocol to reach another service.
+- Example pattern: `wprsd` consumes a “capture” or “session” protocol to obtain surfaces, then republishes via a different protocol.

+**When to use**

+- Server-side aggregation or gateway use-cases.
+- Bridging across environments where the compositor is not local.

+**Trade-offs**

+- More moving parts inside the server; debugging requires separating “upstream protocol” vs “downstream protocol”.

+### 3) Supervised by the server (publish)

+**What it means**

+- `wprsd` spawns a helper process that *publishes* a protocol (listens for incoming connections).
+- `wprsd` manages lifecycle (start/stop, pass configuration), but the protocol code is isolated.

+**When to use**

+- Protocol stack is large or experimental.
+- You want crash isolation but still want a single “system unit” (wprsd) to manage it.

+**Trade-offs**

+- Requires IPC between `wprsd` and the helper.
+- Requires clean configuration/health management.

+### 4) Supervised by the server (consume)

+**What it means**

+- `wprsd` spawns a helper that *consumes* an upstream protocol and feeds the shared model.
+- Example pattern: a helper connects to an upstream RDP/VNC session and presents it as local surfaces.

+**When to use**

+- You want `wprsd` to act as a gateway/relay.

+**Trade-offs**

+- More complex dataflow; be explicit about ownership of credentials and encryption termination.

+### 5) External forward proxy (publish)

+**What it means**

+- The protocol listener exists locally (embedded or helper), but exposure to clients is done via a forward proxy or tunnel.
+- Example: `ssh -L` forwarding for local-only listeners.

+**When to use**

+- You want to keep plaintext or local-only listeners (e.g. disable TLS) and rely on SSH/VPN.
+- You want tight binding control (`127.0.0.1` only) but still support remote clients.

+**Trade-offs**

+- Operational dependency on the proxy/tunnel.
+- Requires clear documentation of the trust boundary (where encryption/auth terminates).

+### 6) External reverse proxy (publish)

+**What it means**

+- Clients connect to a reverse proxy (gateway) which forwards traffic to a server-side listener.
+- Useful for multi-tenant access control, auditing, and centralized policy.

+**When to use**

+- Multi-user deployments.
+- Network segmentation or internet exposure.

+**Trade-offs**

+- Requires protocol-aware proxying for best results (or TCP-level proxying if sufficient).

+### 7) Implemented as a client adapter (consume)

+**What it means**

+- The client side (`wprsc` or another client backend) implements a protocol client stack directly.
+- It consumes the protocol and renders via a local OS backend.

+**When to use**

+- You want a single integrated client UX (windowing, clipboard, audio) without external dependencies.

+**Trade-offs**

+- More code and dependencies in the client.
+- Requires careful cross-platform support.

+### 8) Consumed by an external client (consume)

+**What it means**

+- `wprs` does not implement the protocol client; instead it orchestrates an existing external client.
+- Example: start a local bridge and launch `xfreerdp`/`mstsc`/Microsoft Remote Desktop.

+**When to use**

+- Fastest path to broad compatibility.
+- Leverage mature clients and their device redirection features.

+**Trade-offs**

+- UX and feature set depend on the external client.
+- Harder to tightly integrate with wprs-native features.

+### 9) Multiple ways at once (publish + consume)

+**What it means**

+- A deployment can combine the above patterns.
+- Example: `wprsd` publishes WPRS and RDP, while also consuming Wayland or another upstream protocol for a subset of surfaces.

+**Guideline**

+- Keep the shared model as the central hub.
+- Make each protocol adapter a focused translation layer (minimize cross-adapter coupling).

 ### Client can connect “through” another protocol